 Choosing the right career path can be tough.
 The financial planner career path is growing fast.
-This guide will show you how to move up and succeed.
-Keep reading to learn more!
+This guide shows how the roles stack up and what it takes to move through them.

 Key Roles in the Financial Planner Career Path